Programs & Events

 Science Cafe (ages 21+)

-Science Cafe is a casual, educational and entertaining series presented by Morrill Hall in collaboration with local craft beer bar, The Happy Raven.
+Science Cafe is a casual, educational and entertaining series presented by Morrill Hall.

 On the fourth Tuesday of each month from 7:00-8:00 p.m., attendees can hear from scientists, ask questions and offer opinions in this informal setting.

-The monthly event is free and will be held virtually while the museum is closed.
+The monthly event is free and will be held virtually this fall.

 7:00-8:00 p.m.
 Central Time